 The Nashville City Cemetery, located at 1001 Fourth Avenue South at Oak Street, was established in 1820 and opened in 1822.
 It is the oldest continuously operating public cemetery in Nashville.
 Many distinguished pioneers and citizens of the city found their final resting place here, including James Robertson, the founder of Nashville.
 Civil War soldiers were also buried here, though many of these -- including some who fought for the Union -- were later disinterred and re-interred elsewhere after the war.
-This is also the burial place of the Unionist sea captain William Driver, who coined the term Old Glory, which was to become the enduring nickname for the US flag.
+This is also the burial place of the Unionist sea captain William Driver, who coined the term "Old Glory," which was to become the enduring nickname for the US flag.
 Nashville Mayor Ben West, beginning in 1958, led restoration and preservation efforts at the cemetery (and was eventually buried there himself), and a second restoration effort, begun in 2006, was recently completed.
 In 1972, it was listed in the National Register of Historic Places due to its architectural and historic significance.
 The Nashville City Cemetery Association (NCCA) manages the location and has carefully maintained records of its tombstones and inscriptions, and the NCCA has made these available not only to visitors to the site but online.